Yamato-Security/EnableWindowsLogSettings/ConfiguringSecurityLogAuditPolicies.md

 ### Kernel Object

+This feature is mainly for kernel developers.
+This audits attempts to access the kernel objects, such as mutexes, symbolic links, named pipes, etc...
-Only kernel objects with a matching SACL generate security audit events.
-You can enable auditing of all kernel objects at `Computer Configuration > Windows Settings > Security Settings > Local Policies > Security Options > Audit: Audit the access of global system objects`, however, it is not recommended as you will probably generate too many unneeded events.
-It is recommended to only enable logging for events that you have detection rules for.
+Only kernel objects with SACLs generate security audit events.
+By default, kernel objects will not have SACLS defined so they will not be audited.
+You can enable auditing of all kernel objects by enabling `Audit the access of global system objects` (GPO: `Computer Configuration > Windows Settings > Security Settings > Local Policies > Security Options > Audit the access of global system objects`) which will define SACLS for all kernel objects, however, it is not recommended as you will probably generate too many unneeded events.
+On Windows 11, access to the lsass process seems to be enabled by default, which is good to monitor.

-Volume: High if auditing access of global system objects is enabled.
+Volume: High if auditing access of global object access is enabled.

 Default settings: `No Auditing`

-Recommended settings: ACSC recommends `Success and Failure`, however, I have encountered a high amount of `4663: Object Access` events when enabling this.
+Recommended settings: `Success and Failure` but do not enable `Audit the access of global system objects` as you will generate too many `4663: Object Access` events.

 Notable Sigma rules:
 * `(4656) Generic Password Dumper Activity on LSASS`